 - It must be easy to roll out to the OSPs and home based agents

-The company also wanted to reduce the proportion of the contact centre remaining in scope of the PCI regulations.
+The company also wanted to reduce the proportion of the contact center remaining in scope of the PCI DSS regulations.

-Trying to secure every possible element of the contact centre where a breach might take place is never going to be easy; it’s an expensive and uncertain business.
-The solution has to focus on keeping the card data away from the contact centre.
+Trying to secure every possible element of the contact center where a breach might take place is never going to be easy; it’s an expensive and uncertain business.
+The solution has to focus on keeping the card data away from the contact center.

 We chose to work with Semafone because we could see a young company with an experienced team and a unique new product.